Select Page

 • I write to discover and share what’s inside of me.

-• I’m crazy for popcorn with lots of butter and dark chocolate with pretzels.
+• I love naps and popcorn and dark chocolate with pretzels.

 (This work, of course, can be always be paired with eating popcorn and chocolate.)